OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 **Claire-7B-0.1 is a 7B parameter causal decoder-only model built by [LINAGORA](https://labs.linagora.com/) and [OpenLLM-France](https://github.com/OpenLLM-France)**
 **adapted from [Falcon-7b](https://huggingface.co/tiiuae/falcon-7b) on French conversational data.**

+Quantized versions in GGUF format can be found in [TheBloke/Claire-7B-0.1-GGUF](https://huggingface.co/TheBloke/Claire-7B-0.1-GGUF).

 Claire-7B-0.1 is a pretrained language model designed to be attuned to the dynamics of linguistic interactions in dialogue.
 Without further training, its expected use is to generate continuations of dialogues.
 Its main purpose is to serve as a base model for fine-tuning on dialogue generation (e.g., chat) and dialogue understanding (e.g., meeting summarization) tasks.
 Please note that due to its training, the model is prone to generate dialogues with disfluencies and other constructions common to spoken language.

 * [Typical usage](#typical-usage)